SCIFIHISTORY.NET

 "When an act of biological terrorism set for the ventilation system of a suburban shopping mall falls apart, the aliens flee, one of which is forced to absorb the body of a pregnant woman.
 Due to the violent integration, the body goes into labour and gives birth to a half-human, half-alien mutant.
 Now, the Blackwood team, the Advocacy, and the possessed mother are all in a search for the hybrid child."

-On this day in 1994, Lois & Clark: The New Adventures Of Superman aired "Foundling."
-This served as the sixteenth episode of the program's first season, and here's the plot summary that's been provided by IMDB.com:
+On this day in 1994 (in the U.S.), Lois & Clark: The New Adventures Of Superman aired "Foundling."
+Officially, this served as the sixteenth episode of the program's first season, and here's the plot summary that's been provided by IMDB.com:

 "Clark discovers that the Kryptonian orb contains recordings made by his father, Jor-El.
 But he has barely begun to explore them when a young thief steals the artifact and sells it to the worst possible buyer: Lex Luthor."